 Judaism traces its origins to the covenant God made with Abraham and his lineage—that God would make them a sacred people.

-The Bible is the sacred scripture of Christianity
+The Bible is the sacred scripture of Christianity.

-Paul: Paul the Apostle is traditionally credited with writing 13 of the New Testament’s letters, including Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, and Philemon.
-However, scholars now only agree on the authenticity of seven of these letters.Matthew, Mark, and John: These three are known as the “Four Evangelists” and are credited with writing the four canonical gospels.
+Paul: Paul the Apostle is traditionally credited with writing 13 New Testament letters, including Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, and Philemon.
+However, scholars now only agree on the authenticity of seven of these letters.
+Matthew, Mark, and John are known as the “Four Evangelists” and are credited with writing the four canonical gospels.

-Hebrews: The author of this book is unknown, but some attribute it to Paul.The New Testament was originally written in Greek.
-The 27-book canon was formally recognized during the councils of Hippo (393) and Carthage (397) in North Africa.The New Testament is a collection of Christian texts originally written in Greek at different times by various authors. chapters of the Torah and the 10 commandments from God on Mount Sinai.
+Hebrews: The author of this book is unknown, but some attribute it to Paul.
+The New Testament was originally written in Greek.
+The 27-book canon was formally recognized during the councils of Hippo (393) and Carthage (397) in North Africa.
+The New Testament is a collection of Christian texts initially written in Greek at different times by various authors.
+It includes chapters of the Torah and the Ten Commandments from God on Mount Sinai.

 The Bible is the sacred scripture of Christianity and is considered by Christians to be the authoritative Word of God.
 Christians believe that God inspired particular human beings to write the books of the Bible.
 So the message comes from God, but the words reflect the style of the human being who wrote them.